acarismet/acarismet/README.md

 :computer: Currently working on React&Tailwind project **[IUVA](https://github.com/chiturca/iuva)** which is going to serve for social utility.
 It's going to save lives.
 I have to thank my friend @**[chiturca](https://github.com/chiturca)** accepting this idea and handle to organize tasks delicately.

 :dart: Graduated from **[Codecademy](https://www.codecademy.com)** Front-End Engineering Path but one source is never enough to be up on.
-So I'm still learning and mastering.
+So I'm still learning new tools and mastering.

-:black_nib: Originally **[Faculty of Communication](http://www.ilef.ankara.edu.tr/en/mainpage/)**/ :movie_camera: Radio Tv and Cinema Graduate and these are some skills I have under media category:

-- :radio: Radio Broadcasting in Turkish Radio Television(TRT),
-- :microphone: Commercial Voiceover,
-- :tophat: Master of Ceremonies,
-- :minidisc: Sound Recording and Editing,
-- :radio::tv: Radio and TV Broadcast Technician,
-- :camera: Photographing

-🤝 Social Responsibility Project Creator, Developer and Coordinator

-:musical_keyboard: Polyphonic choir member (Bass)

 Technologies I've Learned and Using Currently: